valboz/VBMicrolensing/docs/c++/AdvancedControl.md

 ## Advanced contol in limb darkening

-The number of annuli used in any magnification calculation on a limb-darkened source in VBMicroLensing is reported through the property `VBML.nannuli`.
+The number of annuli used in any magnification calculation on a limb-darkened source in VBMicrolensing is reported through the property `VBML.nannuli`.
 This can be a useful diagnostics to know how deep the calculation had to go in order to meet the required accuracy.

 Furthermore, there are exceptional situations in which huge sources cover tiny caustics.
 If both the center and the margin of the source are far from the caustic, there is a chance that `BinaryMag2` does not judge worthwhile to insert any annuli in-between, thereby missing the subtle perturbation by the caustic.
-In these cases, the user may force VBMicroLensing to use a minimum number of annuli by changing  `VBML.minannuli`.
+In these cases, the user may force VBMicrolensing to use a minimum number of annuli by changing  `VBML.minannuli`.

 For example, by setting